FernuDev/FernuDev/README.md

 [My personal page]( https://fernu.netlify.app/ )

+## My skills and technologies

+Around on my preparation as a software developer I have learning a lot of skills and technologies, for web development and desktop development, here is a little list of the programming languages that I know:

+- JavaScript
+- C++
+- Python
+- HTML/CSS
+- Web responsive Desing
+- React js
+- Webpack
+- Gulp
+- SASS
+- C#
 <!--
 **Fernu292/Fernu292** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.